Experience Trails

 Pedestrian & Bicycle Friendly Communities

-Evansville Strives to have Walk and Bicycle Friendly Communities
+Evansville Strives to have Walk Friendly and Bicycle Friendly Communities

-A Walk Friendly Community is one that prioritizes pedestrian safety, accessibility, and walkability through thoughtful infrastructure, inclusive policies, and community-focused programs.
-Recognized by the national Walk Friendly Communities program, cities and towns earn designations—Bronze, Silver, Gold, or Platinum—based on their commitment to creating walkable environments.
+A Walk Friendly Community is one that prioritizes pedestrian safety, accessibility, and walkability through thoughtful infrastructure improvements such as sidewalks, inclusive policies, and community-focused programs.
+Recognized by the national Walk Friendly Communities program, cities and towns earn designations that celebrate the efforts of a community—Bronze, Silver, Gold, or Platinum—based on their commitment to creating walkable environments.

-Similarly, the League of American Bicyclists recognizes communities as Bicycle Friendly for their efforts in promoting cycling through planning, education, and safe infrastructure.
-Established in 1995 and refined in 2003, the program reflects evolving best practices in bicycle-friendly design.
+Similarly, the League of American Bicyclists recognizes communities as Bicycle Friendly for their efforts in promoting cycling through planning, education, and safe, bicycle inclusive infrastructure, such as bike lanes and connecting routes.
+Established in 1995 and refined in 2003, the program reflects evolving best practices in bicycle-friendly infrastructure design.

-Together, these designations represent more than awards—they demonstrate a community’s dedication to creating safer, more inviting streets for all, including walkers, runners, cyclists, and individuals using mobility aids.
+Together, these designations represent more than awards—they demonstrate a community’s dedication to creating safer, more inviting streets for all, including walkers, runners, cyclists, and individuals using mobility aids, such as wheelchairs.
 The shared vision is simple yet powerful: a community where residents, students, visitors, and workers can travel comfortably and safely using non-motorized transportation.

 trails provide connections & safe movement between wards, districts and regional cities.